- Trip Outline

 Transylvania Dracula History – Private 5-Days tour brief itinerary

 Your quest to discover the amazing Transylvania Dracula History begins in Cluj-Napoca.
 Meet our guide at the airport and then drive to Bistrita Citadel.
 Follow into the footsteps of Jonathan Harker, the main character of Bram Stoker’s ‘Dracula’ novel.
 Go to the Golden Crown restaurant and visit the Jonathan Harker saloon.
 After that, enjo the same menu Stoker’s character had in the book.
 Next, head to Borgo Pass.
-Accommodate at Dracula’s Castle Hotel and then visit Dracula’s coffin in the basement.
+Accommodate at Dracula’s Castle Hotel.

 From here, drive to Sighisoara Medieval Citadel.
 While en route, you can stop in Targu Mures and admire landmarks such as Teleki Palace.
 Once you reach Sighisoara, visit the Clock Tower Museum, the Torture Room or The Covered Stairs.
 Accommodate in a medieval 3* hotel situated in the heart of the citadel.